-- Cooldown: 100 seconds
+- Cooldown: 75 seconds

 After 1.25 seconds, Junkrat launches into the air.
 While in the air, he can steer the landing location by moving.

 Level 13 Talents for Junkrat

 Junkrat is knocked back 50% farther by Concussion Mine.
 Additionally, Concussion Mine's cooldown is reduced by 12 seconds if only Junkrat is hit.

 Ripper Air is a phenomenal Talent that only benefits Concussion Mine when it is used solely as a means of repositioning Junkrat.
-Not only does the 50% increased distance help Junkrat to better disengage from a potential threat, but it also will help Junkrat more quickly catch up to a fleeing enemy or safely reposition to a desired location for whatever reason.
+Not only does the 50% increased distance help Junkrat to better disengage from a potential threat, but it will also help Junkrat more quickly catch up to a fleeing enemy or safely reposition to a desired location for whatever reason.
 The most powerful component of Ripper Air is the significantly reduced cooldown of Concussion Mine.
 Especially when utilizing the Frag Launcher build, Junkrat's ability to stay safe within the backline of his team by repositioning every few seconds is very powerful.
-Since the cooldown of Concussion Mine begins once the mine is placed, if Junkrat places a mine and immediately detonates it on himself he will only have to wait ~2 seconds before being able to place another mine.
+Since the cooldown of Concussion Mine begins once the mine is placed, if Junkrat places a mine and immediately detonates it on himself, he will only have to wait ~2 seconds before being able to place another mine.
 When Junkrat is only repositioning himself with the mines, he is able to keep up this shortened cooldown indefinitely.

 Level 16 Talents for Junkrat